IDS 3932 Honors Ethics and Science

 Professors Veljko Dragojlovic and Mark Tunick

-Spring 2012
+Spring 2016

 http://wise.fau.edu/~tunick/courses/ids/science_ethics/index.html

-Description: This course focuses on ethical issues arising in the sciences.
+Course Description: This course focuses on ethical issues arising in the sciences.
 Students will be introduced to competing ethical frameworks and arguments for why one should be ethical, and then turn to some substantive ethical issues that arise in the sciences and to discussions of what it is to practice science ethically.
 The objective is for students not merely to become familiar with ethical standards in the sciences, but to be able to justify these standards through an understanding of why it is important to act ethically.
 This 1-credit course counts toward the Honors College critical inquiry seminar requirement.
-Class meets M 1-1:50, AD206.
+Class meets M 1-1:50, AD205.
 There are no prerequisites for this course.
 Consult the FAU catalog for FAU's policy on incompletes.

-Requirements: Attendance and participation in class discussion is required.
+Course Evaluation method: Attendance and participation in class discussion is required.
 Grades will be based on 2 papers, each ~ 3-4 pages in length (25% each), a group oral presentation (20%), and on in-class quizzes and participation in class discussion (30%).
 Excessive absences will result in a reduced grade for the course and late papers will be penalized.

 Instructor Contact and Office Hours: